SringayKeno/forecasting-home-prices-sacramento-county/README.md

 <!--WHY SARIMA WHY-->
 #### <p align="center">Why Sarima<p/>

 After working with another algorithm, long short term memory (LSTM) for housing inventory predictions, which model didn't perform as well as I would have liked it too, I did further research.
 That research lead me to the SARIMA model, which proved to do well with data sets like the one I use for the project.
 The SARIMA model is suitable for time series data with trend and/or seasonal components, which I believed this data set contained.

+## Method-Top Five Zip Codes

 <!--RESULTS-->
 ## <p align="center">Results<p/>